 Sativa usually grows up to 4 metres and is much less dense.
 It has an appearance that is best described as narrow and its leaves are on the lighter side of green.

-Sativa comes from Asia while Indica comes from Afghanistan and India
+Sativa originated in Asia while indica originated in Afghanistan and India

 There are actually many theories regarding the origins of both Indica and Sativa, but the current consensus is that one strain came from southern Asia and the other from Afghanistan, India and Pakistan.